UnionInternationalCheminsdeFer/OSDM/spec/foreword.md

 #### International Union of Railway (UIC)

 - *UIC Leaflet 920-1: Standard numerical coding for railway undertakings, infrastructure managers and other companies involved in rail-transport chains*
-- *UIC Leaflet 920-2: Standard numerical coding of locations*
+- *UIC Leaflet 920-2: Standard numerical coding of loctions*
 - *UIC Leaflet 920-14: Standard numerical country coding for use in railway traffic*

 ### International Rail Standards